Russia's ruling party risks demise, new book says

 With only three months left before an election to the Duma, Berezovsky's team put together a political movement called Unity and launched a mudslinging campaign against their rivals on Berezovsky's ORT national television channel.

-United Russia was formally created in December 2001 after a merger of Unity and Otechestvo.
+United Russia was formally created in December 2001 after a merger of Unity and Rodina.

 The authors describe meetings at which the Kremlin's domestic policy chief, Vladislav Surkov, lambasted rank and file members for a lack of creativity and criticised members of parliament who did not follow instructions when voting.